Showing posts with label nashville. Show all posts

 The Kelly–Hopkinsville encounter was a claimed close encounter with extraterrestrial beings in 1955 near Kelly and Hopkinsville in Christian CountyKentuckyUnited States

-UFOlogists regard it as one of the most significant and well-documented cases in the history of UFO incidents, while skeptics say the reports were due to "the effects of excitement" and misidentification of natural phenomena such as meteors and owls.
+UFOlogists regard it as one of the most significant and well-documented cases in the history of UFO incidents.
+At the same time, skeptics say the reports were due to "the effects of excitement" and misidentification of natural phenomena such as meteors and owls.
 Psychologists have used the alleged incident as an academic example of pseudoscience to help students distinguish truth from fiction.

 The Tobacco War 1904-1911